 He was associated with the CIA AMLASH Operation to assassinate Fidel Castro and members of his regime.

-SM: Locational prefix for the United Kingdom (MFF)
+SM: Locational prefix for the nations comprising the United Kingdom (MFF)

 UNRUMBLE-2: Pedro Ruiz Quintero (MFF)

 He was a Cuban medical student living in Paris that a CIA asset considered using for intelligence gathering purposes.